The Animation Guild: Membership requirements

-Membership in the Animation Guild can be acquired in either of two ways:
+Membership in the Animation Guild can be acquired either through employment or organizing.

-Membership by employment

 Animation artists, writers and technicians who are hired by employers signed to Guild CBAs will be required to join the Guild after thirty days' employment.
 The one-time initiation fee consists of two weeks' minimum scale wages for the job category in which the applicant has been hired.
 Dues are charged quarterly and are also based upon the scale rate for the job category as of the beginning of the quarter.
 As of August 2008 the highest dues rate is $101.00.

-Membership by organizing
+In April 2018, the Guild announced that 25% of workers under its union contract were women, the first time for the union.

 Animation artists, writers and technicians who are employed by companies that do not have TAG agreements, may become members if and when the company is organized.
 Potential members may assist the Guild in its organizing efforts by signing a confidential representation card.
 After the employer is organized and signed to a collective bargaining agreement, employees often are brought into membership without initiation fees.

 NewDeal4Animation

-NewDeal4Animation was a Tweet protest created in November 17 by The Animation Guild, advocating for equal pay between animation writers and live-action writers, also citing the effects of COVID-19 on their jobs.
+NewDeal4Animation was a Tweet protest created in November 2021 by The Animation Guild, advocating for equal pay between animation writers and live-action writers, also citing the effects of COVID-19 on their jobs.
 In a February 2021 video campaign featuring various animation writers, the Guild said that animation writers received less than half of live-action writers' pay.
 Other cited issues included changes in the workflow of studios, such as increased workload, out of proportion with shorter development time from technological advances; and paying animators for large first seasons at a lower rate (pay boosts are given for renewed series), but splitting that season into multiple smaller seasons for viewers.
 Negotiations for a new contract between TAG and the Alliance of Motion Picture and Television Producers—their last contract expired on October 30, 2021—began in November 2021, and in May 2022, a new contract was agreed to, with retroactive additional wages and special clauses for remote work.